zsparal/api-documentation/source/guides/mollie-components/styling.rst

 :doc:`Mollie Components <overview>` can be fully styled to ensure a smooth blend-in with your checkout.

+Most of the styling should be applied to the ``.mollie-component`` container instead of passing styling to the actual Component.
+See the `Components Examples repository <https://github.com/mollie/components-examples>`_ for more info.

 Styling can be applied to Components in the three states ``base``, ``valid`` and ``invalid``:

 ``base``